-A statement of top-10 employees in terms of remuneration drawn as per rule 5(2) readwith rule 5(3) of Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 as amended is annexed with the report as "Annexure-6".
+A statement of top-10 employees in terms of remuneration drawn as per rule 5(2) readwith rule 5(3) of Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 as amended is annexed with the report as "Annexure-7".

 TRANSFER OF SHARES AND DIVIDEND AMOUNT TO IEPF:

-Rules 2016 ("the Rules") notified bythe Ministry of Corporate Affairs theunclaimed and unpaid dividends amount for the year2011-12 is required to be transferredto IEPF in the due date as specified in the Noticeof the AGM and respective shares on which no dividend is claimed for a consecutive 7 yearswill also be transferred to IEPF Authority as per the requirement of the IEPF rules on duedate.
+Rules 2016 ("the Rules") notified by the Ministry of Corporate Affairs theunclaimed and unpaid dividends amount for the year 2012-13 is required to be transferredto IEPF in the due date as specified in the Notice of the AGM and shares of the respectiveshares on which no dividend is claimed for a consecutive 7 years will also be transferredto IEPF Authority as per the requirement of the IEPF rules on due date.

 PROVISION OF VOTING BY ELECTRONIC MEANS: